ssw1991/MonteCarlo-CPP/README.md

 Here I made the MonteCarlo object take a template, with any model as the template parameter.
 This allows us to use and self created class as long as it has a run and evaluate function.
 In the future, and Concept will be used to ensure this is caught at compile time rather than run time.

 Future progress will be generalizing the model through templates.
 To integrate a specific distribution, we would just form the BaseModel over a rng of a specific distribution.
 Additional enhancments will need to address the fact that evaluate may rely on a path, not just a double.
 I will also properly fix the classes to reflect best practices.

+## Third Session

+Implemented the scheme as presented here, written by Daniel Duffy. https://onlinelibrary.wiley.com/doi/epdf/10.1002/wilm.10647.
+Will extend from here.